stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/signaturelineoptions/get_allowcomments/_index.md

 ---
+title: Aspose::Words::SignatureLineOptions::get_AllowComments method
-title: get_AllowComments
+linktitle: get_AllowComments
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets a value indicating that the signer can add comments in the Sign dialog.
-Default value for this property is false.
+description: Aspose::Words::SignatureLineOptions::get_AllowComments method.
+Gets or sets a value indicating that the signer can add comments in the Sign dialog.
+Default value for this property is false in C++.
 type: docs
 weight: 14
 url: /cpp/aspose.words/signaturelineoptions/get_allowcomments/